-The sound is fantastic because of Yamaha’s A.W.M.
+The piano’s sound is fantastic, thanks to Yamaha’s A.W.M.
 Stereo Sampling technology.
 Yamaha uses this technology on some of its high-end digital pianos.
 It means that the YPG-535’s sound is exactly the same as that of an acoustic piano.

 The A.W.M. technology records the actual sound of an acoustic piano but at different volume levels, also known as multi-layering.
 The YPG-535 bares several voices, 500 to be exact.

 They range from Panel voices, Drum kits, among many more.
 On the front panel, you get 127 listed panel sounds that are the primary set of sounds for the YPG-535.